tlsomers/vscoq/docs/FAQ.md

 1.  **The Proof View / Goal Panel isn't showing.**

-    - Ensure VsRocq is installed correctly and "VsRocq: Path" points to `vscoqtop`.
+    - Ensure VsRocq is installed correctly and "VsRocq: Path" points to `vsrocqtop`.
     - The panel typically appears when you step into a proof (e.g., after "Rocq: Step Forward" on a `Proof.` command).
     - If it turned grey and unresponsive, it might be a renderer crash (possibly OOM).
 Try closing and reopening the panel, or "Developer: Reload Window".